-It's taken two decades of housing activism to make this epic true-life story of hope sharing the history of social housing.
-The interactive performance celebrates SPID Theatre's 20th birthday, bringing their incredible two decade journey to life.
+It's taken two decades of artistic activism to make this masterclass in community organising, an epic true-life story of social change.
+All are welcome at the party to celebrate SPID Theatre's 20th birthday, dramatising their incredible two decade journey to life.
 Through film and collective action, it exposes the insidious horror of divide and rule and turns a spotlight on negligent landlords' managed decline of mental health.

 The redemptive show is performed by SPID’s Artistic Director, Helena Thompson, who founded the award winning charity in her youth to champion art that advocates housing justice.
 This is the uplifting, educational story of how she raised £4m to restore her council estate theatre, spear headed estate wide refurbishment and sued the landlord SPID shares with Grenfell.